MinMaxed/bus-mall/README.md

 3/19 Updates:
 Got scaffolding set up, images cycling with no repeats then displaying results afterwards. got some help with Justin & Jason, and lots of advice from TAs.
 Worked with Jason & Stephan on for the wireframe.html which I only just afterwards realized should just be implemented into the index.html.
-Got to wireframe portion at the of the lab, having trouble merging it into index. will get to it tomorrow.
+Got to wireframe portion at the of the lab, having trouble merging it into index.
+Most of it should be carried over, but not all is displaying as I'd like.

+Have Temp coloring in css to help align sections. will be commented out for submission